Current Residents

 Email: ssial@houstonmethodist.org

-Sonya grew up in Rochester, New York and attended The Pennsylvania State University for her undergrad studies.
-She obtained her Doctorate of Pharmacy degree from Rosalind Franklin University of Medicine and Science in 2022.
-Her current practice interests include solid organ transplant and infectious diseases.
-She hopes to pursue a PGY2 residency position in her area of interest.
-In her spare time, she enjoys traveling, going to comedy shows, and spending time with friends and family.
+Priya grew up in Houston, Texas and attended the University of Houston for her undergrad studies.
+She obtained her Doctorate of Pharmacy degree from the University of Houston College of Pharmacy in 2023.
+In her spare time, she enjoys traveling, exploring new restaurants and spending time outdoors.

-Quality improvement project: Left Ventricular Assist Device (LVAD) Heparin Protocol
+Quality improvement project: Follow-up Review of the Heparin ECMO Protocol